Livestock

 Sources and methods of data collection

-Data in the domain of livestock statistics are collected in two ways: on a regular annual statistical survey on animal production and by using administrative data sources.
+Data in the domain of livestock statistics are collected in two ways: through a regular annual statistical survey on animal production and using administrative data sources.

-The regular annual survey serves for collecting data on the number and weight of pigs and poultry, increase and losses of pigs and poultry, production and balance of eggs, production of milk (cows’, sheep’s and goats’), balance of milk as well as production of milk products and wool.
+The regular annual statistical survey serves to collect data on the number and weight of pigs and poultry, increase and losses of pigs and poultry, production and balance of eggs, production of milk (cows’, sheep’s and goats’), balance of milk as well as production of milk products and wool.
 The data are collected separately for business entities and parts thereof and for private family farms.

-Data for business entities are collected on reports, which are then submitted by post to the Croatian Bureau of Statistics.
-Since 2016, they have also been collected via a web application filled in by reporting units.
+Data for business entities are collected via reports, which are delivered by post to the Croatian Bureau of Statistics.
+Since 2016, they have also been collected via a web application through which the reporting units fill in data themselves.

-Data for private family farms are collected by using the CATI method applied to the selected stratified sample.
+Data for private family farms are collected by using the CATI (computer-assisted telephone interviewing) method applied to the selected stratified sample.

 Since 2018, data on the number, increase and losses of cattle and goats, and since 2023 also on the number, increase and losses of sheep, have been taken over from the Single Register of Domestic Animals (JRDŽ), kept by the Ministry of Agriculture, Forestry and Fisheries as an administrative data source and refer to the reporting units entered in the Register of Farmers and engaged in the production and breeding of cattle, sheep and goats.